g-leech/argmin-gravitas/_posts/2015-09-01-crave-new-world.markdown

 	</blockquote>
 	<p style="line-height: 5px">
 	- Eugene Ionesco</p>
-</div><br><br>
+</div><br>

-As with so much else in existentialism, we owe the seed of lacrimism to theology.
-It come of the brilliant thousand-year intellectual project to let God off the hook of charges of criminal negligence.
+We owe lacrimism to theology.
+It came of the brilliant thousand-year intellectual project to let God off the hook of criminal negligence.

 Philosophies less leashed to an assumption of inevitable cosmic justice, however,
 <br />